Iran says fugitive businessman charged with corruption returns home

 Esmaili said Danialzadeh owed 40 trillion rials ($340 million) to banks and had ties with others accused of corruption, including Fereydoun, before fleeing Iran, the news agencies reported.

-The arrest of Danialzadeh came amid heightening tensions between the pragmatist Rouhani and the hardline judiciary.

-In several speeches this week, Rouhani has accused the judiciary of dealing with financial corruption along factional lines, and vowed he would not remain silent despite a backlash by hardline officials and media.
+In several speeches this week, Rouhani has accused the judiciary of dealing with financial corruption along factional lines, and vowed he would not remain silent despite a backlash by hardline official and media.
+(Reporting by Dubai newsroom; Editing by Alex Richardson)